 It doesn’t rip or get destroyed right away, but over time, you can start to see the shell’s density fade with a lot of deadlift volume.
 This is why I like using this short for lighter and more athletic-focused training.

 Another con that I’ve found with this model is that the liner can be a bit prone to ripping after about a year of use.
-The liner in my old pair of Pace Breaker Shorts blew out during a heavy squat session which caught me by surprise when coming out of the hole on a heavy third rep triple.
+The liner in my old pair of Pace Breaker Shorts blew out during a heavy squat session which caught me by surprise when coming out of the hole on a heavy third rep.

 Lululemon Pace Breaker Short Performance